-My second wife, Pamela Allen and I were talking about where our next holiday might take place and I was struck by the thought of 2 recent holidays we took.
+My second wife and I were talking about where our next holiday will take place and I was struck by the thought of 2 recent holidays we took.

 It was more along the lines of ‘Lifestyle happiness isn’t based on being a supposed 1st World Culture’

 On our Las Vegas trip a few months ago, we had an amazing time.

 The place is dazzling.